jhund/re-frame-and-reagent-and-slatejs/README.md

 The code is well commented.
 I would start exploring at (src/cljs/rrs/ui/slatejs/views.cljs)[https://github.com/jhund/re-frame-and-reagent-and-slatejs/blob/master/src/cljs/rrs/ui/slatejs/views.cljs] where the SlateJS editor is being rendered.

 npm dependencies are handled separately and included via bundle.js file.
 The approach follows [Tomer Weller's recipe](http://blob.tomerweller.com/reagent-import-react-components-from-npm).

-## Demo

-You can view the [demo](https://jhund.github.io/re-frame-and-reagent-and-slatejs/index.html).
-Please note that this is a dev build, not a production build.

 ## Play with the code yourself